Bassett88/arkosR36S/Frequently-Asked-Questions---CHI.md

 - SELECT: Select highlighted item.
 Selected items are displayed in red.
 - START: Open highlighted directory in destination panel.
 If a file is highlighted, open current directory in destination panel.

+**For 351Files (Newer File Manager)**

+- D-pad: Move
+- L1/L2: Page up
+- R1/R2: Page down
+- A when a directory is selected: open directory
+- A when a file is selected: view or edit file
+- B: Go to parent directory / cancel
+- Y: System actions: - Select all items - Select no items - Create new directory - Display disk information - Quit program
+- X: Select highlighted item

 ## Q. How do I change emulator cores in ArkOS?
 ### A. Do the following:
 For an entire system library: